hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 Sorry, the last fix was only one line and yet I managed to commit a typo.
 Pushed "FIX: typo in insert/part shorthand window setting" just now.

 [22:30:14](#PxGurxshdEtPFAsJExsWfEOE-zFeONX3rPJ5K5piUdA) <GiuseppeChillemi (GiuseppeChillemi)>:
-Because I didn't know all those things can be done. Ì†ΩÌ∏â
+Because I didn't know all those things can be done. üòâ

 [23:17:03](#002dOi8KAxDG70xSB72-xgtxWrgWDFHwn1i5oGhJ988) <gurzgri>:
 That‚Äòs something every ‚Äûmodern‚Äú OS can do.
 Amiga too was able to do it from day one.